 A plant-based diet can be great for your health, but it's important to emphasize including sources of protein and probiotics in your diet, and limiting refined carbs.

 It's helpful to remember that there's more to eating plant-based than simply removing meat from the equation.

-Eating should be fun, enjoyable, and — most importantly — balanced.
-Aim not for perfection but to figure out what foods work for you, and of course ... eat your veggies!
+Eating should be fun, enjoyable, and—most importantly—balanced.
+In my experience, it's not about aiming for perfection but to figure out what foods work for you, and of course...eat your veggies.